White House signals stronger coronavirus precautions, but Trump continues to resist

 And asked about Trump’s campaign plans, including if heading back out in public will be contingent on a negative test, Murtaugh referred to the president’s own words, writing, “The president is eager to get back to the campaign trail.”

-In private moments, Trump sometimes seems aware of the political problems posed by his handling of the coronavirus — both the pandemic roiling the nation and his personal cases.
+In private moments, Trump sometimes seems aware of the political problems posed by his handling of the coronavirus — both the pandemic roiling the nation and his personal case.
 He recently told an adviser not to reveal their coronavirus diagnosis, as the Wall Street Journal first reported, but the adviser disclosed it anyway.

 The president has also pressed his political advisers on how his hospitalization is playing politically.
 “How’s it working out?” he asked, according to one person familiar with his calls.